 - 1. Two or more properties at risk of internal flooding. - 2.
 Vulnerable resident. - 3.
-Historic flooding enquiry/report within 20m. - 4.
-Involves unconsented works on an ordinary watercourse. - 5.
+Involves unconsented works on an ordinary watercourse. - 4.
 Relating to a sustainable drainage system (installed post 15 April 2015 and as part of a planning related development).

 Our Guidance Notes for "Communication, Strategy and Prioritisation" may be useful.
-6. Relating to the function of a land drainage system such as a culvert, ordinary watercourse, ditch, or dyke which threatens to cause internal flooding.
+5. Relating to the function of a land drainage system such as a culvert, ordinary watercourse, ditch, or dyke which threatens to cause internal flooding.